 Second, and corollary to the above, the public information program associated with MOL must be kept modest, low-key, and carefully planned.
-Particularly at the time of program approval, it will be in the best interest of the program -- internationally -- to avoid fanfare.
+Particularly at the time of program approval, it will be the best interest of the program -- internationally -- to avoid fanfare.
 Contractor publicity must be controlled.
-All public information releases must flow through a single DOD point-of-review -- the Assistant Secretary of Defense/Public Affairs.
+All public information releases must flow through a single DoD point-of-view -- the Assistant Secretary of Defense/Public Affairs.
 Public information stories will deal exclusively with the non-sensitive technological aspects of MOL, such as the booster system, the life support system, engineering for long life on orbit, launching technology, communication plans, biomedical experiments, etc. Operational goals will not be discussed in news releases.
 Public releases and response to questions should be designed to cover the flurry of interest which will be associated with a decision to go ahead with the program.
 This will permit deferment of releases and discussion of the launching phase until we get closer to those events, at which time the then existing circumstances can be taken into account.
+It should be recognized that at the time the first MOL is launched the NASA Apollo program will be at a peak of manned earth orbital activity.
+Public interest in the MOL may be very little.